hanl00/robotics-web-app/timelog.md

 * *7 hour* working on removing unwanted theia menu, removed all menus instead, 2nd commit revert back to basic hello world extension.
 Other issues include file manager not showing files
 * **Total : 155.5 hours**

+## 29 JANUARY 2020
+* *3 hour* updates to the manage site page, cleaner look for the superuser, began working on providing feedback feature